-There are specific sectors and economic activities where the Investment Manager considers the sustainability risks to the climate, planet and people to be so severe, that providing equity and debt funding is fundamentally misaligned with its Responsible Investment Philosophy and corporate values.
+There are specific sectors and economic activities where the Investment Manager considers the harm caused to the climate, planet and people to be so severe, that providing equity and debt funding is fundamentally misaligned with its Responsible Investment Philosophy and corporate values.
 In these cases the Investment Manager forgoes the opportunity to engage, and actively exclude companies and industries from the Sub-Funds' investment universe.
-The Investment Manager has outlined these in its exclusion categories below.
+The product, services and behaviours that the investment manager considers to be fundamentally misaligned to its core values predominantly focuses on issues that meet the following criteria: